idajohannesen/cds-lang/README.md

 # cds-lang
-Test repo for coursework for CDS Language Analytics
+Repo for coursework for CDS Language Analytics